gilmerperez/css-snippet-cheat-sheet/README.md

 ## Description

-In this project, you’ll collaborate to build a webpage that hosts a collection of CSS snippets.
+A webpage that hosts a collection of CSS snippets.
 This will serve as both a learning tool and a reference for future CSS work.

 ## Usage